-Sets the mission and establishes and monitors strategies necessary for a relevant and thriving Association while empowering, motivating, and fostering a pipeline of diverse leaders.5
+Provides strategic leadership to advance the mission and establishes and monitors strategies necessary for a relevant and thriving Association while motivating and fostering a pipeline of diverse leaders.5

-Competency Theme Level 1: Foundational Level 2: Mobilizing and Power Building Level 3: Agenda Driving Effectively executes governance and leadership responsibilities Understands the roles and responsibilities of various leadership positions as well as the specific duties and legal obligations of governance Training Considerations Understands the basic governing principles of duty, care and loyalty, the importance of building a diverse leadership team and deepens understanding of the essential elements of governing and leading in non-profit and union environments; and learns how to tap into personal power to exert influence from any position to promote positive change in today's challenging environment Creates trusting relationships and builds consensus among leaders on governance activities and strategic objectives Training Considerations Increases facilitation skills to enable participants to successfully navigate difficult conversations, chair successful meetings, and learn about situational and culturally relevant leadership (emotional intelligence, cultural intelligence, cultural competency, cross-cultural networking); and utilizes current context and contemporary issues that are of greatest importance to today's leaders Executes, monitors, and adjusts plans, policies, and strategies to accomplish the short- and long- term objectives of the Association Training Considerations Understand the levers of influence, the power of servant leadership and importance of succession planning.
-Understands the basics of strategic action planning; the fundamentals of developing and leading high performing teams that reflect a diverse Association; how to set priorities and make decisions under pressure; and how to course-correct when needed Establishes and maintains collaborative and effective relationships Establishes purposeful relationships to foster collaboration Training Considerations Understands why relationships are essential for leadership.
+Competency Theme Level 1: Foundational Level 2: Mobilizing and Power Building Level 3: Agenda Driving Effectively executes governance and leadership responsibilities Understands the roles and responsibilities of various Association leadership positions as well as the specific duties and legal obligations of governance.
+Recognizes that individual values have impact on focus in Association work Learning Considerations Understands the basic governing principles of duty, care and loyalty, the importance of building a diverse leadership team and deepens understanding of the essential elements of governing and leading in non-profit and union environments; and learns how to tap into personal power to exert influence from any position to promote positive change in today's challenging environment.
+Complete individual work around a values assessment Creates trusting relationships and builds consensus among leaders on governance activities and strategic objectives.
+Practices responsible decision-making Learning Considerations Increases facilitation skills to enable participants to successfully navigate difficult conversations, chair successful meetings, and learn about situational and culturally relevant leadership (emotional intelligence, cultural intelligence, cultural competency, cross-cultural networking); and utilizes current context and contemporary issues that are of greatest importance to today's leaders.
+Learns the employ multiple decision-making processes Executes, monitors, and adjusts plans, policies, and strategies to accomplish the short- and long- term objectives of the Association.
+Learning Considerations Understand the levers of influence, the power of servant leadership and importance of succession planning.
+Understands the basics of strategic action planning; the fundamentals of developing and leading high performing teams that reflect a diverse Association; how to set priorities and make decisions under pressure; and how to course-correct when needed.
+Strategic plan reflects the values in the Association objectives Establishes and maintains collaborative and effective relationships Establishes purposeful relationships to foster collaboration and connection.
+Develops growth mindset, especially relating to cultural competence Learning Considerations Understands why relationships are essential for leadership.
 Learns how to establish purposeful relationships to foster collaboration.
-Identifies strategies to engage key stakeholders in establishing meaningful, collaborative, and sustainable relationships Builds and maintains productive internal and external relationships Training Considerations Understands the value of building and maintaining productive internal and external relationships Leverages internal and external relationships to form authentic partnerships and utilizes those partnerships to accomplish strategic objectives Training Considerations Learns how to leverage internal and external relationships to accomplish strategic objectives to foster positive systemic change Advances the organization by internalizing its vision, mission, and core values Uses the purpose, culture, and history of the organization, as well as education and union trends to influence the direction of work Training Considerations Examines the NEA's mission, vision, and core values as they relate to the organization's purpose, culture, and history by exploring key drivers that led to their adaption and modifications based on strategy, leadership, and goal setting Empowers others and promotes a culture that appeals to the different motivations of members while recognizing the contributions of all Training Considerations Understands the local Association's mission, vision, and core values and hones their leadership skills through activities that build mobilizing and power building cultures.
-Engages successful strategies used to fulfill organizational commitments (e.g., mission, vision, and core values) at the local, state, and national levels; and understands how to use a mission orientation strategy to nurture the talents of a diverse membership in order to work toward a common vision Implements strategies that utilize the vision, mission, and core values to drive work and culture Training Considerations Explores additional strategies to advance long-term organizational goals by setting and focusing on priorities at the local, state, and national levels; examines how successful implementation practices of the Association's mission, vision, and core values have resulted in positive organizational outcomes through agenda driving actions
+Identifies strategies to engage key stakeholders in establishing meaningful, collaborative, and sustainable relationships.
+Understands the importance of discovering what matters to members.
+Engages in ongoing cultural competency training Builds and maintains productive internal and external relationships.
+Recognizes that the value of the individual contributes to a stronger collective.
+Works to expand internalization of cultural competence Learning Considerations Understands the value of building and maintaining productive internal and external relationships.
+Recognizes the impact microaggressions can have on relationships.
+Leverages internal and external relationships to form authentic partnerships and utilizes those partnerships to accomplish strategic objectives.
+Actively works to empower leaders at all levels of the Association Learning Considerations Learns how to leverage internal and external relationships to accomplish strategic objectives to foster positive systemic change.

-5 A race equity lens is a transformative approach used to inform and improve planning, decision-making, analysis, actions and resource allocation that leads to more racially equitable and socially just policies, programs and practices.
+A race equity lens is a transformative approach used to inform and improve planning, decision-making, analysis, actions and resource allocation that leads to more racially equitable and socially just policies, programs and practices.
 Each/All - The intentional inclusion and recognition of every individual and the many cultural identities they navigate (e.g., race, ethnicity, gender sexual orientation, religion, ability and employment job category).

 Diverse - Representative of the experiences and cultural identities of individuals and community (e.g., race, ethnicity, gender sexual orientation, religion, ability and employment job category).